snowplow/documentation/docs/understanding-your-pipeline/canonical-event/index.md

 The method to apply de-duplication depends on if the entity is used as a single record or may have contained multiple records, as in the latter case it is entirely possible that two of the records are identical, making de-duplication a more complex task.

-For single record entity the de-duplication simple requires the use of a row number over `event_id` to get each unique event:
+For single record entity the de-duplication simply requires the use of a row number over `event_id` to get each unique event:

 ```sql
 with unique_events as (